Woolsey And Hill Fires: Evacuations, Road Closures And School Closures

 Comments

-Here are the latest evacuations and road closures due to the Woolsey and Hill fires burning in Los Angeles and Ventura counties.
+Here are the latest evacuations and road closures due to the Woolsey Fire burning in Los Angeles and Ventura counties.

 Evacuation Repopulation: